johnvenkiah/CI_PP3_John_Venkiah/README.md

 [Click here](https://feelgood-physio.herokuapp.com/) to visit the deployed site.

+To view

 [Here](https://calendar.google.com/calendar/u/0?cid=dXVlcTNzMnRiZ2RsNTdkdm1tdmNwNW9zZDhAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) is the link to view the Google Calendar as it is updated.
+You will have to log in to Google and add it to your subscribed calendars, but it is just as easy to remove it again.

 [Here](https://docs.google.com/spreadsheets/d/1tZfgo8_TkdA9EdJyrj58YbFePcTcciv-zyC2UBqY6-g/edit?usp=sharing) is the link to the Google Spreadsheet, to see the updates made.